AstrobioMike/GToTree/README.md

 ---

-See the [installation wiki](https://github.com/AstrobioMike/GToTree/wiki/installation) for help/suggestions with installing GToTree or any of the dependencies.
+See the [installation wiki](https://github.com/AstrobioMike/GToTree/wiki/installation) for help/suggestions with installing GToTree or any of the dependencies. *Spoiler alert:* [conda](https://conda.io/docs/) makes everything a cinch.

 ---